khaveesh/DAA-DoubleHelix/README.md

 ### Simple Approach

+- **Step 1**: Set sum1 & sum2 to be 0.
+- **Step 2**: Compare the values at the first index of both lists.
+Whichever is lesser, add its value to the appropriate sum variable and increment its index.
+Repeat this step until both the values are equal.
+- **Step 3**: When they are equal, then find the maximum among sum1 & sum2 and assign that value to both of them.
+Then increment the index of both the lists.
+- **Step 4**: When the index of either one of the list is exhausted, add the remaining values in the other list to its appropriate sum variable.
+- **Step 5**: Return the maximum of sum1 & sum2

 ### Greedy Approach

 - **Step 1**: We generate the *prefix sum lists* of the given two sequences.